fingerboxes/CrewQueue/README.md

 Installation
 ------------
-[Download](https://github.com/fingerboxes/CrewQ/releases) the latest Relase or Pre-release.
+[Download](https://github.com/fingerboxes/CrewQ/releases) the latest Release or Pre-release.
 Pre-releases should be used knowing that they contain bugs, and the newest Release will generally be identical to the newest Pre-release.

 Once you've downloaded this file, simply unzip it and merge the GameData directory with the one located in your Kerbal Space Program installation directory, overwriting any files if prompted.